jiayangli-nu/blog/_posts/2021-1-12-Variational-Inequality.md

 2. How to solive it?
 3. How to differentiate through it?

-This outline is in line with some classic textbooks, while I also want to add some new materials besides those well-known results in the textbooks, especially how VI is related to today's research topic.
+This outline is in line with some classic textbooks, while I also want to add some new materials besides those classical results in the textbooks, especially how VI is related to today's research topic.